5 Things to Include in a Travel Nurse Contract

 Reasons for Entering Into a Travel Nurse Contract

-A travel nursing contract is a legally binding agreement that covers the terms and conditions of the working relationship for a nurse’s assignment.
-The nurse, facility, and a third party (such as an agency) enter into an agreement.
-Travel nurse agencies communicate the nurse’s requests — such as requested time off or shift preferences — to the facility.
+Travel nurses, facilities, and sometimes third parties (such as staffing agencies) will enter into a travel nursing contract to create a legally binding agreement covering the terms and conditions of the working relationship for a nurse’s assignment.
+Travel nurse agencies communicate the nurse’s requests — such as requested time off or shift preferences — to the facility, which then decides whether to agree to them or not.

-If you’re in charge of approving a travel nurse contract, be prepared to negotiate.
+If you’re in charge of approving long-term or short-term travel nurse contracts, be prepared to negotiate.
 You’ll also need to be familiar with what makes a travel nurse’s gig unique.

 Start by making the contract personal; include the nurse’s legal name and permanent address and the unit, facility, and address for the assignment.
 Then, create sections to cover the details surrounding the expectations of the role.
 Here are five key areas that you should consider including in your contract: